Long-Form Content to Drive Web Traffic

 Our ability to convey complex scientific contexts within cosmetic science to non-chemists is crucial for engagement and success, a skill honed from being an academic for nearly 10 years at the University of Reading.

 From an editorial perspective, communicating cosmetic science requires a balance of scientific rigour and accessibility, which is where we excel.
-In our long-form content, we ensure that we include everyday examples so context is given, and, when appropriate, give the scientific underpinning needed to support deeper understanding by the reader.
-We also prepare all the diagrams, to ensure clarity of the piece and consistency between the site.
-And the partnership is working, with website traffic up and enquiry volume increasing.
+We ensure that everyday examples are included so context is given, and, when appropriate, give the scientific underpinning needed to support deeper understanding by the reader.
+We also prepare all the diagrams, to ensure clarity of the piece and consistency within site.

 Conclusion & Related Reading

 TRI are great clients, and we’re part of the team.
-Importantly, they trust that we deliver content that is factually accurate (we use our editor network as necessary) and within deadlines.
+Importantly, they trust that we deliver content that is factually accurate and within deadlines.